basimallawala/BookstoreApp/README.md

-This is the final project for the COE528 Java course written by Basim Allawala, Ishan Dubey and Soolay (??) in the W2026 semester.
+This is the final project for the COE528 Java course written by Basim Allawala, Ishan Dubey and Sullay Sinnah in the W2026 semester.
 It implements a simple Java bookstore using the Swing GUI package a state design pattern.

 Feature tracker:
 - [ ] Full Swing GUI implementation